Share this post on:

 The need for Certainty, of course, doesn’t have to end with negative consequences.
 On the contrary, Certainty is sometimes necessary because it provides emotional stability and financial security.

-Learn more about when the need for Certainty / Comfort is important to you.
+Learn when the need for Certainty / Comfort is essential to you.

 When the Need for Uncertainty / Variety is Important to You